Frequently asked questions.

 Do you take insurance?

-I am impaneled with Cigna and bill them directly.
-I also work with Out of Network insurance options.
-If you have out of network benefits from a private insurance company that is not Cigna, I will provide paperwork, called a Superbill, for you to submit for reimbursement.
+I’m currently only in-network with Cigna through 1/1/2026 and bill them directly.
+If you have out-of-network benefits with other private insurance companies, I can provide a paperwork called a Superbill for you to submit for reimbursement.
+See more information below.

 What is your fee?